xiangzhi/hw-fall2015/README.md

 # hw-fall2015

 Partion of the code belongs to their respective owners.
+Please do not reuse the code